Totals rise to 34 coronavirus deaths in Florence County and 18 in Darlington County

 On Tuesday, the monthly goal of testing 110,000 South Carolinians by May 31 was exceeded.
 DHEC continues to work with community partners to make testing available across the state in order to test 2% of the state’s population, or 110,000 residents, each month.
 This enhanced testing allows DHEC to better understand the scope of the virus within the state and ensure resources are directed to those who need it most.

-As of Wednesday morning, 3,277 inpatient hospital beds are available and 7,081 are in use, which is a 68.36% statewide hospital bed utilization rate.
+As of Wednesday morning, 3,277 inpatient hospital beds were available and 7,081 were in use, which is a 68.36% statewide hospital bed utilization rate.
 Of the 7,081 inpatient beds currently used, 398 are occupied by patients who have either tested positive or are under investigation for COVID-19.

 (0) comments